A Church of the Nazarene Web Site And Search Engine Optimization Strategies

 Consider SBI Sitebuildit!
 As Your Church Website Software

 I am proud to be an affiliate of SBI and actually fund my present internet ministry using this product.
 Why?
 Because SBI understands how people search the internet using specific keywords, it is a great tool for building faith based web sites, making your congregations website stand out.

 Another church site weakness is using a keywords that seems to be an awkward term in search engine lingo, ignoring why that specific keyword term was used by those searching the internet, in this case terms for finding church web site software for Nazarene church websites.

 I think that would be the case in my choice of the keyword church Nazarene web site.
 Yes, there are several possible search result possibilities, but most likely someone was looking for a Church Of The Nazarene website.

-I am guess that the church website searcher, looking for a specific Nazarene congregation's website, typed in the term Nazarene Church website, hoping for a large list of local Nazarene churches to attend.
+I am guessing that the individual was looking for a specific Nazarene congregation's website.
+They typed in the term Nazarene Church website, hoping for a large list of local Nazarene churches they might attend.

 In fact, it could be they even used a misspelling and entered Nazarine Church or even Nazerene Church Website in their search for a local Church of the Nazarene.